• Skip to primary navigation

 • Wash and dry the apricots then half them and remove their stones.
 Arrange them skin face underneath in a single layer in an ovenproof dish.

-• Dribble the honey evenly over the apricots.
-Add either some dried lavender flowers, a sprig of chopped rosemary or ½ teaspoon of vanilla powder, according to taste.
+• Drizzle the 2 tablespoons of honey evenly over the apricots.
+Add either some dried lavender flowers, a sprig of finely chopped rosemary or ½ teaspoon of vanilla powder, according to taste.

 • Dot each apricot half with a tiny knob of butter and bake in the oven for 20 minutes.